 Keep an eye out for Dry Patch.
 This appears as dry areas where the grass is starved of moisture and then dies.
 Unfortunately many people think that aeration, deep spiking or even pneumatic fracturing will cure the problem – they won't.
 Dry Patch is a misleading term, Dry Block would be more descriptive because it isn't just the surface that is affected.
 Micro organisms create a waxy substance that makes blocks of soil unwettable down to a depth of up to a couple of feet.
 The surface is waterproof and even heavy rain won't penetrate.
 Furthermore, the bottom of the block can't draw moisture from the water table either.
 Think of it as a block of wax.
 If you make holes in it, fracture it or pump air into it the wax will still repel water.
 The cure is very simple, all you need is a watering can or a sprayer and a bottle of curative.
 The affected area is sprayed twice, leaving 14 days between applications.
 It is best to treat before rain or water in afterwards to get the product into the root zone.
-Treating 200 sq metres would cost less than £40.
-I can supply on a 1 to 2 day delivery, if you need some please let me know by phone or E mail.
+Treating 200 sq metres would cost £45.
+I can supply on a 2 to 3 day delivery, if you need some please let me know by phone or E mail.

 Dry Patch creates dead, dried out patches on a croquet lawn surrounded by perfectly green areas.
 So the lawn develops very fast patches of dead grass which makes some croquet shots a pure lottery.
 If there are small local dry patches it can cause the earth to contract and become bumpy.
 The result is that accurate shots become unintentional jump shots and can result in the loss of a game.
 So it can be very very annoying for players.